In recent years, the number of laws that regulate corporate IT and data infrastructures have increased at an alarming...

 "Breaking the terms of an agreement is one and the same thing as breaking the CFAA," said Stanley, "When the law was drafted, legislators were keen to help AOL stop spammers using its network, so they figured they could use a breach of the terms of service agreement to sue them."

-The wording of the law defines the term "computer" to mean any electronic, magnetic, optical, electrochemical or other high speed data processing device performing logical, arithmetic, communication
+The wording of the law defines the term "computer" to mean any electronic, magnetic, optical, electrochemical or other high speed data processing device performing logical, arithmetic, communication or storage functions.

 It also includes any device operating in conjunction with these devices, for example an automobile fitted with Internet connectivity operates in conjunction with an ISP agreement, Stanley said.